spinicist/QUIT/Docs/index.md

 ## Installation

-Compiled binaries are provided for Mac and Linux and can be found on the github releases page.
-These are provided in `.tar.gz` archive.
-After extraction, you need to ensure that the binaries are accessible via your `PATH` variable.
+Pre-compiled binaries are provided for Linux and Mac OS X in a .tar.gz archive from http://github.com/spinicist/QUIT/releases.

+Download the correct archive for your platform, untar it and then ensure that the binaries can be found via your `PATH` environment variable.
 Either edit your shell profile (e.g. `.bashrc`) and add the QUIT directory your `PATH` variable there, or copy the files to somewhere that will be on your path, e.g. `/usr/local/bin` (this will likely require `sudo` permissions).

+The Linux binaries are built with Ubuntu 14.04 with GCC 6.
+If you need to run on an older version of Linux with a previous version of `glibc` then you will need to compile from source.

 ##Compile From Source